Anuradha (1960 film)

+This dialogue by Nasir Hussain, "beti gaana gaao, main tumhare pita samaan hun" was repeated again in the film Abhimaan.
+It may be noted that the dialogue writer and director of both the films were the same; Rajinder Singh Bedi and Hrishikesh Mukherjee respectively.

 Plot

 Anuradha Roy (Leela Naidu), a noted radio singer, dancer and daughter of a rich man, falls in love with an idealistic doctor, Dr. Nirmal Chowdhary (Balraj Sahni).
 She decides to marry him against her father's will.
 Nirmal, whose mother died of illness, has decided to serve the poor in the distant village of Nandagaon.
 He asks Anuradha to not follow the hardships his life has, but to live the life her father plans.
 But she still insists to follow her love.
 She rejects the wedding proposal set by her father with the London-returned Deepak (Abhi Bhattacharya).
-Deepak wishes her well, and promises to help her in future if she ever needs any.
+Deepak wishes her well, and promises to help her in the future if she ever needs it.

 After the marriage and a daughter, Anuradha realizes the gravity of the choice of living in a village.
 Taking care of the family, doing all household chores, she quits singing, the singing that once was her life.
 One day, after many years, her father visits her family and reconciles.
 Seeing her poor condition, he then asks them to come and stay in the city with him.
 But, due to his patients, Nirmal rejects the offer and promises to move after some time.

 Deepak, while travelling with his girlfriend meets with a car accident and is hence rushed to Dr. Nirmal.
 Nirmal does successful plastic surgery on his girlfriend.
 Deepak gets to stay with Anuradha for a few days and realizes her hardships.
 He requests her to leave Nirmal and move to the city and pursue her passion for music.
 It is then that she has to decide between her love for her husband and music.
 The clinching moment is when Dr. Nirmal concedes to her desire to leave him and restart her life in the city.
 At this point she asks him: "Can't you ask him to go away?
-And never come back again?", indicating that she has no plans to leave him (her husband).
+And never come back again?" indicating that she has no plans to leave him (her husband).